-Another place that you have to visit while in this part of the island is Farley Hill National Park, which was once home to the finest mansion on Barbados, sadly this house burned down in a fire, however the remains still stand and now the park is used for festivals such as Jazz on the Hill and Reggae on the Hill.
-For more information about the house and the festivals please click on the links at the bottom of this page.
+Another place that you have to visit while in this part of the island is Farley Hill National Park, which was once home to the most beautiful mansion on Barbados, sadly this house burned down in a fire, however, the remains still stand and now the park is used for festivals such as Jazz on the Hill and Reggae on the Hill.
+For more information about the house and the festivals, please click on the links at the bottom of this page.

-Bathsheba is best known for the ‘soup bowl‘ a great surf spot for professional surfers, and this is where international surfing competitions are held every November.
-The best place to watch the surfing action is from the Roundhouse, a bar and restaurant on the top of the hill.
+Bathsheba is best known for the ‘soup bowl‘, a great surf spot for professional surfers, and this is where international surfing competitions are held every November.
+The best place to watch the surfing action is from the Roundhouse, a bar, and a restaurant on the top of the hill.

-If you are driving through the area on Sunday then an excellent place for lunch is Fisherpond Great House, you will need to call and make a reservation but it really is like going to someone’s home for Sunday lunch and an experience that you will not forget.
+If you are driving through the area on Sunday, then an excellent place for lunch is Fisherpond Great House, you will need to call and make a reservation, but it is like going to someone’s home for Sunday lunch and an experience that you will not forget.

-Now continuing south on the east coast will bring you in to the parish of St. John, where you will find Bath, which has a wonderful beach, picnic benches and beach facilities including a children’s playground.
-The bay here is protected by a coral reef so it is safe for swimming and great for snorkelling.
+Now continuing south on the east coast will bring you into the parish of St. John, where you will find Bath, which has a beautiful beach, picnic benches, and beach facilities including a children’s playground.
+A coral reef protects the bay here, so it is safe for swimming and great for snorkeling.

-Also in St. John you will find Codrington College, which is an international theological college and general school for children.
-The grounds here are spectacular so do go and have a look around.
+Also in St. John, you will find Codrington College, which is an international theological college and comprehensive school for children.
+The grounds here are spectacular, so do go and have a look around.

 The next parish that you will come to is St. Philip, which is home to some ‘out of this world’ beaches such as Bottom Bay, Harrismiths, Sam Lord’s Castle, Foul Bay and The Crane, which was voted as one of the top 10 beaches in the world.
 Currents on these beaches can be strong but are generally safe for swimming once you get past the shore break.

 One of the main tourist attractions in St. Philip is Sunbury Plantation House, which is open to the public and has an excellent restaurant in the courtyard.
-Here you can wander around the country house and appreciate a by gone era of Barbados with grand mahogany furniture and an impressive collection of horse drawn carriages and bugs.
-Just up the road from here you will find an interesting place for gifts and souvenirs at Daphne’s Sea Shell Studio.
+Here you can wander around the country house and appreciate a bygone era of Barbados with grand mahogany furniture and an impressive collection of horse-drawn carriages and bugs.
+Just up the road from here, you will find an exciting place for gifts and souvenirs at Daphne’s Sea Shell Studio.

-Another great house in St. Philip is Sam Lord’s Castle, however at present (May 2008) this is also closed down.
-For further information on the property and it’s history please read the article below.
+Another great house in St. Philip is Sam Lord’s Castle, however, at present (May 2020), this is also closed down.
+For further information on the property and its history, please read the article below.

-The last tourist attraction on this coast is Kendal Sporting Range, where they have a variety of shooting options such as clay pigeon, handgun, archery and paint balling.
-It is a family orientated facility with a swimming pool and full games room with refreshments available.
+The last tourist attraction on this coast is Kendal Sporting Range, where they have a variety of shooting options such as clay pigeon, handgun, archery, and paintballing.
+It is a family orientated facility with a swimming pool and a full games room with refreshments available.